josephkwok001/tp/docs/DeveloperGuide.md

 * 3a.
 The given index is invalid.
   * 3a1.
 System shows an error message.
   * Use case resumes at step 2.
+* 3b.
+The given email is invalid.
+    * 3b1.
+System shows an error message.
+    * Use case resumes at step 2.

 ---

 **Use case UC07: Delete a property**

+**Preconditions:**
+* The system is running and responsive
+* The property list has been loaded

+**Guarantees:**
+* If successful, the specified property is permanently removed from the system
+* All references to the property are removed from associated clients' owned and interested property lists
+* If unsuccessful, the system state remains unchanged

 **MSS**
 1. Agent requests to list properties